 - Assessment: (e.g., What are the stakes of this situation?
 What values am I honoring/neglecting in this situation?)

 - Perspectives: (e.g., What is another way of looking at this situation?
-What is the perspective of the other person (s))
+What is the other person’s perspective)

 - Options/Actions: (e.g. What could I do differently next time?
 What can I learn from this?)